cazala/universal-gitbook/components.md

 ## React Toolbox

 [React Toolbox](http://react-toolbox.com/) is a UI kit.
-We'll install it so we don't have to waste much time making the most basic components.
+We'll install it so we don't have to waste much time making the most basic components, but you don't actually need this to use React.

 ```
-npm install --save react-toolbox
+npm install --save react-toolbox react-addons-update react-addons-css-transition-group normalize.css
-npm install --save-dev sass-loader
+npm install --save-dev sass-loader node-sass
 ```

 We'll need `sass-loader` in order to use `React Toolbox` from webpack.